 Jessica, played by Krysten Ritter, is a self-destructive private investigator who’s had more than her fair share of tragedies in life.
 Her super power is strength, but she also has the ability to fly (or jump really hard and far).

 I love Jessica’s sarcasm, dry wit, and strength of character.
-And her show definitely has the best villain in the Netflix Marvel universe – Kilgrave, played by David Tennant of Dr. Who fame.
+And her show definitely has the best villain in the Netflix Marvel universe – Kilgrave, played by David Tennant of Doctor Who fame.
 It was so suspenseful to watch Kilgrave’s powers and wonder how Jessica would escape them and save the world from his brand of evil.
 You even think she might save him.

 The supporting characters in Jessica Jones, including her friend Trish, neighbor Malcom, and Luke Cage, are all given a lot of room for development and integrated really well into the series.